Sunday, June 26, 2011

 OK, batteries on charge or ready to be rolled to a place where they can be charged, and all the field gear is secure.
 How do you secure yourself?
 Where do you sleep?
 Where do you spend the hours till the next dark cycle?

 Where you do that depends both on you and on the star party you are attending.
 Our local event down here has been particularly fortunate in that regard.
 The Deep South Regional Star Gaze’s original venue, Percy Quin State Park in McComb, Mississippi, had an observing field within fairly modest walking distance of excellent cabins.
 They were large with indoor bathrooms, GI bunk beds, and central air and heat.
-When we left PQ for darker skies, we had to settle for spider-infested chickie cabins for a few years, but our current site, the Feliciana Retreat Center, has honest-to-god (small) motel rooms with private bathrooms, Internet, and a lovely cafeteria.
+When we left PQ for darker skies, we had to settle for bug-infested chickie cabins for a few years, but our current site, the Feliciana Retreat Center, has honest-to-god (small) motel rooms with private bathrooms, Internet, and a lovely cafeteria.

 Not every star party will have such lavish (relatively) accommodations, but some do, and most have bearable cabins.
 My druthers?
 I usually prefer to stay onsite if the housing is even marginally acceptable.
 I seem to have a more star-party-like experience if I’m bunking with the troops.
 Yeah, it’s nicer to have a room of your own, but an “open bay” dormitory is more than alright for me for a few days.
 Sometimes I actually enjoy roughing it in this fashion, though I am unlikely to go much rougher at my advanced age.